bumi/bundler-thankyou/README.md

 * Usable at the moment where the user interacts with the gems (in the terminal running a bundle command)
 * Minimal fees and all the Bitcoin/Lightning advantages

-### Questions?

-#### Why Bitcoin?

-It is pretty much the only adopted solution to build such things.

-#### But I want to pay with credit card (or whatever else)

-Bitcoin is used as a method/"protocol" to transfer value.

-We could provide additional services (for both user and project separately) to better fit their needs - for example different payment methods, subscriptions, etc.

-#### But I want to receive payments on my credit card

-Again Bitcoin is the "protocol".
-There are already plenty tools out there that for example give you a visa/master card for spending the received bitcoins.

-### A comment about money

-I am very critical about the human perception of the "payment".
-I do not want it to feel like I've "paid" somebody for something.
-The tone/message is super important and it should not be "payment" but a way of saying "thank you"... thus bundle thankyou.

 ### Installation